jakobzhao/geog458/readme.md

 -   To reflect on the iterative and social dimensions to one’s own learning process.

+**Potential Learning Objective Additions:**

+-   To think critically about the technologies used in digital scholarship, including the material, social, and political implications of digital tech development, maintenance and utilization.

+-   To discern, through investigation, the  relationship between space, technology, and society through critical engagement with practical and theoretical digital geographies methods.

+      -

 ## :calendar: Weekly Schedule

 ### _Preperation_